-Realised gain and loss on disposal of investments held at FVPL is measured as the difference between the sales proceed and the carrying value before disposal.
+Realised gain and on disposal of investments carried at FVPL is measured as the difference between the sales proceed and the carrying value before disposal.

-4.11 Management fees
+4.11 Management fee

 Management fee is calculated at rate mentioned in terms and conditions of the Fund and is payable monthly in arrears.